The Framework

 This includes protecting biodiversity, restoring water cycles, rebuilding soil health, and strengthening ecological relationships between people, animals, plants, and landscapes.
 Rewilding is not about removing people from nature.
 It is about rebuilding relationships that allow humans and ecosystems to coexist and adapt together.

-A landscape-scale restoration initiative focused on clearing invasive species, restoring watershed health, and converting biomass into biochar.
-It integrates ecosystem restoration with job creation and circular economy principles.
+A landscape-scale restoration initiative supported by Project Biome that is focused on clearing invasive alien species, restoring watershed health, and converting biomass into biochar.
+This collective, initiated by Philip Owen, and collaborated with Ratanang Colab & Carben Investments integrates ecosystem restoration with job creation and circular economy principles.